flexn-io/create/docs/docs/tutorials/advanced/screens.md

 ## Screen Cast

 Cast screen is super simplistic page which is purpose is only represent a simple text on your casting device.
-Create a new file called `src/screens/cast.tsx` and copy this code there
+Create a new file called `src/screens/cast.tsx` and copy following code there:

 ```javascript
 import React from 'react';